 “There is nothing worse than your beer getting hot,” says Brad Bierman, taproom manager of JDub’s Brewing Company.
 For warm-weather drinkers, he recommends this Tervis tumbler.
 Its durable, double-wall insulation keeps hot drinks warm and cold drinks chilled.
 The 24-ounce tumbler also cleans with ease and is microwave-, freezer- and dishwasher-safe.

 Customize the tumbler with the brand’s selection of travel lids, straw lids, or removable shaker tops for pouring up beer cocktails.
 It's also available in a variety of colors including red, blue, purple, green and more.

 Best Splurge: Outdoor Beer Table

-“I personally love an outdoor beer table,” says Ian Fuller of Melvin Brewing.
+“I personally love an outdoor beer table,” says Fuller.
 This table for two conveniently digs into any soft ground (think grass or sand) and holds two cans and a snack bowl—perfect for beach trips, bonfires or backyard hangs.
 The handmade Baltic birch and stainless steel table disassembles for easy transportation.
 Best of all, a built-in beer opener lets you crack bottles wherever you please.